-When creating a cluster, you can either provide a fixed number of workers for the cluster or provide a min and max range for the number of workers for the cluster.
+When you create a cluster, you can either provide a fixed number of workers for the cluster or provide a minimum and maximum number of workers for the cluster.

-This feature works best with runtime versions 3.4 and above.
+Autoscaling works best with Databricks Runtime 3.4 and above.

-Autoscaling makes it easier for users to achieve high cluster utilization, because they do not need to worry about the exact provisioning of their cluster to match their workload.
-This applies especially to running workloads whose requirements change over time (like exploring a dataset during the course of a day), but it can also apply to a one-time shorter workload for which provisioning requirements are unknown.
-This offers two advantages:
+Autoscaling makes it easier to achieve high cluster utilization, because you don’t need to provision the cluster to match a workload.
+This applies especially to workloads whose requirements change over time (like exploring a dataset during the course of a day), but it can also apply to a one-time shorter workload whose provisioning requirements are unknown.
+Autoscaling thus offers two advantages:

 - Workloads can run faster compared to a constant-sized under-provisioned cluster.

 - Autoscaling clusters can reduce overall costs compared to a statically-sized cluster.